By AJ Huynh

 Encouraging Strengths in Children With ADHD

 Children with ADHD often develop valuable strengths when given supportive environments.
+While school may highlight areas of difficulty, children with ADHD may also show creativity, curiosity, energy, and original thinking.

 Common strengths include: